 Forensic Excellence in Natural Gas & Propane Explosions

-With methodical precision they view a number of scenarios and, when possible, interview all available witnesses or service personnel familiar with the site or circumstances surrounding the propane explosion.
+With methodical precision they view a number of scenarios and, when possible, interview all available witnesses or service personnel familiar with the site or circumstances surrounding the propane or natural gas explosion.
 Bison engineers base their findings only on scientifically provable information and do not speculate on any cause that cannot be substantiated.